Countly/countly-server/README.md

 ##Security

 We take security very seriously at Countly.
-Community Edition code is 100% open source and peer reviewed.
-We ensure nobody's Countly instance is ever compromised or hacked.
+Community Edition code is 100% open source and peer reviewed, to ensure nobody's Countly instance is ever compromised or hacked.
 If you wish to report a security issue, please email security@count.ly

 ##Installing & upgrading Countly server

-We develop and test Countly on Ubuntu with MongoDB, Node.js and Nginx.
-Installation script only needs a clean, decent Ubuntu Linux without any services listening to port 80 or 443 (which should also be not blocked), and takes care of every library and software required to be installed on Ubuntu Linux.
+We develop and test Countly on MongoDB, Node.js and Nginx.
+Installation script only needs a clean, decent Ubuntu/CentOS/RHEL Linux without any services listening to port 80 or 443 (which should also be not blocked), and takes care of every library and software required to be installed on Linux.

 There are several ways to install Countly: